Edge Importance in Complex Networks: Network modifications based on the gradient

 Recently, Kandolf et al. \cite{KKRS} derived a method for evaluating approximations of the Fr\'echet derivative of a matrix function by Krylov subspace methods.
 Applications of this technique to network analysis have recently been discussed by De la Cruz Cabrera et al. \cite{DLCJNR} and Schweitzer \cite{Sc}.
 We first outline this method and subsequently discuss some alternatives.

 Let $\A\in\R^{n\times n}$ and assume that the function $f$ is analytic in an open simply connected set $\Omega$ in the complex plane that contains the spectrum of $\A$.
 Then

 where $\Gamma$ is a curve in $\Omega$ that winds around the spectrum of $\A$ exactly once and $\mathrm{i}=\sqrt{-1}$.
 In this paper, we are primarily interested in the situation when $f(z)=\exp_0(z)$, but the techniques discussed apply to other analytic functions as well.
 Let $u,v\in\R^n$ be nonvanishing vectors.
-Kandolf et al. \cite{KKRS} show that the Fr\'echet derivative of $f$ at $\A$ in the direction $uv^T$ can be expressed as
+The Fr\'echet derivative of $f$ at $\A$ in the direction $uv^T$ can be expressed as